 Since it is the visible "price tag" of a loan, the interest rate is often used to compare loans.
 Loans carry fixed, adjustable or variable interest rates.

-A fixed rate loan carries the same interest rate until the loan is paid off.
-A variable or adjustable rate loan has provisions to change the interest rate based on changes in market rates of interest, a specified index or other factors determined by a lender.
-Interest rates on adjustable rate loans or mortgages can only change at intervals specified in a not or loan agreement.
-For example, the interest rate on a five-year adjustable rate mortgage can change once every five years.
+- A fixed rate loan carries the same interest rate until the loan is paid off. - A variable or adjustable rate loan has provisions to change the interest rate based on changes in market rates of interest, a specified index or other factors determined by a lender.

+Interest rates on adjustable rate loans or mortgages can only change at intervals specified in a note or loan agreement.

+Example: The interest rate on a 5-year adjustable rate mortgage can change once every 5 years.

 A variable rate loan may also designate intervals in which interest rates may change, but in some variable rate loans a change in the interest may be at the discretion of the lender.
-If a borrower has a variable or adjustable rate loan, he or she should know how often and how much the interest rate may change.
-The borrower should also be able to calculate how changes in interest rates affect the loan payment.
-A borrower should ask the lender to estimate the scheduled payment at various rates of interest.
-The borrower should be comfortable with the uncertainty involved with potential interest rate changes.
-If not, the borrower may request loan terms that reduce the interest rate risk.
+Here are some things to consider if you have a variable or adjustable rate loan.

+• Be aware of how often and how much the interest rate may change.

+- Calculate how changes in interest rates affect the loan payment.
+Ask the lender to estimate the scheduled payment at various rates of interest. - You need to be comfortable with the uncertainty involved with potential interest rate changes.
+If not, request loan terms that reduce the interest rate risk.

 If the interest rate on a variable or adjustable rate loan is linked to a specified index rate, a lender typically adds a margin above the index rate to determine the interest rate.
-In Canada the most used index rate is the Charter Bank's prime rate.
-For example, if the Bank Prime rate is 3 per cent and the margin is two per cent, the interest rate on a variable rate or adjustable rate loan is 5 per cent.
-If the Bank prime rate changes to 4 per cent in the next adjustment period, the interest rate charged will be 6 per cent.
+In Canada the most used index rate is the Chartered Banks prime rate.

+Example: If the Chartered Banks prime rate is 3 per cent and the margin is 2 per cent, the interest rate on a variable rate or adjustable rate loan is 5 per cent.
+If the prime rate changes to 4 per cent in the next adjustment period, the interest rate charged will be 6 per cent.

-Many characteristics of variable and adjustable rate loan differ among lenders.
-The interest rate index (if any), margin, length of adjustment period and caps (upper limits) are the major distinguishing features.
-These features may be negotiable.
+Characteristics of variable and adjustable rate loan differ among lenders.
+The interest rate index (if any), margin, length of adjustment period, caps (upper limits) and compound interest are the major distinguishing features.
+You may be able to negotiate some of these features.
+These characteristics are described below.